Deepfake Caricatures: Amplifying attention to artifacts increases deepfake detection by humans and machines: Introduction

 \section{Introduction}

-Fake or manipulated video media (“deepfakes”) pose a clear threat to the integrity of online spaces that rely on video, from social media, to news media, to video conferencing platforms.
+Fake or manipulated video (“deepfakes”) pose a clear threat in online spaces that rely on video, from social media, to news media, to video conferencing platforms.
 To the human eye, these computer-generated fake videos are increasingly indistinguishable from genuine videos \cite{nightingale2022ai, groh2022deepfake}.
 Computer vision models, however, can achieve impressive success at deepfake detection.
-Thus, the future of deepfake detection for humans may become a problem of AI-assisted decision-making, where humans must incorporate the output of a machine learning model into their judgment process.
+Here, we explore how best to augment human deepfake detection with AI-assistance.

-Previous work on AI-assisted decision making indicates that the design and format of a decision aid strongly determines whether it will impact human behavior \cite{Xing_Yang_Jin_Luo_2021, Tschandl_Rinner_Apalla_Argenziano_Codella_Halpern_Janda_Lallas_Longo_Malvehy_etal._2020, deb2015alarm, hussain2019medication, ancker2017effects}.
-In the domain of deepfake signaling, traditional methods of flagging manipulated video have relied on text-based prompts.
-However, recent studies indicate relatively low rates of compliance when the model's prediction is conveyed using text: in one study, participants shown model predictions via text updated their response only 24\% of the time, and switched their response (from "real" to "fake", or vice versa) only 12\% of the time \cite{groh2022deepfake}.
+Currently, AI-assisted deepfake detection relies on using text-based prompts to tell a user that a video is a deepfake.
+However, recent studies indicate low rates of compliance for these text-based visual indicators: in one study, participants paired with a deepfake detection model updated their response only 24\% of the time, and switched their response (from "real" to "fake", or vice versa) only 12\% of the time \cite{groh2022deepfake}.
 More innovative approaches have been proposed, such as showing users a heatmap of regions predicted to be manipulated \cite{boyd2022value}, but this did not increase acceptance rates relative to text-based indicators.
 Overall, to make an impact, the development of deepfake detection models must proceed alongside the exploration of innovative and effective ways to alert human users to a video’s authenticity.